MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

 ## Configure multiple network interfaces for Debian 10 VMs

-1. Assume the VM has two network interfaces with the following settings:
+1. Assume that the VM has two network interfaces that have the following settings:

     - Routing (the output of `ip route show`):